sudoblockio/tackle/README.md

 Contributions are welcome but please be advised of the following notes.

-- This project uses [conventional commits](https://www.conventionalcommits.org/) which generates the [changelog](./CHANGELOG.md).
-PRs will be squashed accordingly.
+- This project uses [conventional commits](https://www.conventionalcommits.org/) which generates the [changelog](./CHANGELOG.md) with [release-please-action]() in the [release]() CI workflow.
+If commits have been made outside of this convention they will be squashed accordingly.
 - For making changes to providers, please include test coverage using the existing fixtures and patterns from prior tests or communicate any suggestions that deviate from this style.
 Tests should be runnable from the test's directory and via `make test`.
 - For making changes to the core parser, please create a proposal first outlining your suggestions with examples before spending time working on code.